Astros Executive's Rant At Reporters Draws Firestorm On Eve Of Series

 On Saturday night, not long after the victory, Astros Assistant General Manager Brandon Taubman targeted a small cluster of female reporters with a profane defense of reliever Roberto Osuna.

-According to three eyewitnesses interviewed by NPR, Taubman appeared triggered by the presence of a female reporter who was wearing a purple rubber bracelet to heighten awareness about domestic violence.
+According to three eyewitnesses interviewed by NPR, Taubman appeared to be responding to the presence of a female reporter who was wearing a purple rubber bracelet to heighten awareness about domestic violence.

 That reporter has tweeted repeatedly about the issue over the years.
-Taubman complained last year that some of the reporters' informational tweets - promoting domestic violence hotline telephone numbers, for example - appeared moments after Osuna entered several Astros games in relief.
+Taubman complained last year that some of the reporter's informational tweets — promoting domestic violence hotline telephone numbers, for example — appeared moments after Osuna entered several Astros games in relief.

 That's no coincidence: Osuna's contract was acquired by the Astros from the Toronto Blue Jays.
-While with the Blue Jays, he was arrested and accused in Canada of assaulting the mother of his then three-year-old child.
+While with the Blue Jays, he was arrested and accused in Canada of assaulting the mother of his then-3-year-old child.
 Osuna did not face charges after agreeing to the equivalent of a restraining order.

 The scene after the game

-Teammates mobbed second baseman Jose Altuve Saturday night after he hit a home run in the bottom of the ninth to clinch the pennant.
+Teammates mobbed second baseman Jose Altuve on Saturday night after he hit a home run in the bottom of the ninth inning to clinch the pennant.

-In the clubhouse, lockers and walls were sheathed in plastic sheeting, and reporters clad in raincoats as players doused each other with champagne.
+In the clubhouse, lockers and walls were sheathed in plastic sheeting, and reporters were clad in raincoats as players doused each other with Champagne.

 Osuna had given up a three-run homer in the top of the ninth, but Altuve's blast made a winner out of him.

-"Altuve picked us up, picked me up, and we're here," Osuna told local station KHOU-TV.
+"Altuve picked us up, picked me up, and we're here," Osuna told local station KHOU.

 Later that evening, at the other end of the clubhouse, Taubman held court and chomped on a cigar.

 "This was after most of that chaos has dissipated," says Stephanie Apstein, a baseball writer for Sports Illustrated who had been covering the Yankees pennant drive.
-She ducked into the Astros clubhouse to get color for her story.
+She ducked into the Astros' clubhouse to get color for her story.
 "Most of the players were either with their families or on the field or getting dressed.
 So it was actually kind of unusual.
-You don't see that many front office people in those celebrations."
+You don't see that many front-office people in those celebrations."

 In addition to the three eyewitnesses, NPR conducted four additional interviews to report this story.
 The Astros did not respond to NPR's requests for comment.
 NPR is not currently naming the reporter or her outlet as she asked not to be drawn into the growing public controversy.

-Taubman is considered part of the front office's nerd squad, executives who place high importance on data analysis in service of success on the baseball diamond.
+Taubman is considered part of the front office's nerd squad — executives who place high importance on data analysis in service of success on the baseball diamond.

-Astros pledges $300K towards projects against domestic violence after hiring Osuna
+Astros pledged $300K toward projects against domestic violence after hiring Osuna

 The team's number crunchers considered Osuna a steal, because he was damaged goods, or in financial terms, a distressed asset.